averykhoo/vibe-player-v3/vibe-player/CONTRIBUTING-LLM.md

 ### P8: Guideline Maintenance, Evolution & Viability

-1.  **Proactive Viability Check on Load**
+1.  **Proactive Viability Check during Guideline Updates**
     *   **Reason:** To proactively identify guidelines **(both Global Principles and Project-Specific Constraints)** that might be suboptimal or outdated due to advancements in LLM capabilities, changes in general or technology-specific best practices, or potential internal inconsistencies, ensuring the collaboration framework remains efficient and effective.
-    *   **Context:** To be performed *once* when these guidelines (`CONTRIBUTING-LLM.md`) are first provided or loaded as context at the beginning of a significant work session or project phase for an existing project. *(Note: For brand new projects, Part 2 constraints are typically defined collaboratively first.)*
+    *   **Context:** To be performed *whenever these guidelines (`CONTRIBUTING-LLM.md`) are being explicitly discussed or modified* (e.g., in response to P8.2, P8.3, or a direct user request to update them).
+Not performed on initial project load.
     *   **Action:**
-        1. LLM performs a **brief internal review** of the loaded guidelines (**including both Part 1 and the applicable Part 2 section**).
+        1. When generating a proposed update for these guidelines, LLM performs a **brief internal review** of the *entire* guidelines document (**including both Part 1 and the applicable Part 2 section**) as part of formulating the update.
         2. It compares the principles, workflows, and constraints described against its **general knowledge** of software development and its **own typical capabilities**, paying attention to technology specifics mentioned in Part 2.
-        3. If this brief review reveals a **potential significant mismatch** or **obvious area for improvement** in *either Part 1 or Part 2* (e.g., "P4 granularity seems too strict given my current abilities," or "Part 2 / Constraint 2 specifies library X v1.0, but v3.0 is now standard and recommended for security"), the LLM **must**:
+        3. If this review reveals a **potential significant mismatch** or **obvious area for improvement** *in addition to the specific change being requested* (e.g., "P4 granularity seems too strict given my current abilities," or "Part 2 / Constraint 2 specifies library X v1.0, but v3.0 is now standard and recommended for security"), the LLM **may optionally**:
-            *   **Concisely state** the potential issue and the specific guideline/constraint involved (e.g., "Guideline Check Suggestion (P8.1): Part 2 / Constraint X uses pattern Y, which is generally discouraged now in [Language/Framework].
-Consider updating?").
+            *   **Concisely state** the *additional* potential issue and the specific guideline/constraint involved (e.g., "Guideline Check Suggestion (P8.1): While updating P4, I also noticed Part 2 / Constraint X uses pattern Y, which is generally discouraged now in [Language/Framework].
+Consider updating this too?").
             *   **Phrase it as a question or suggestion** for the user to consider, explicitly referencing this rule (P8.1).
-            *   **Do not halt work.** Proceed with the user's primary request after raising the point(s).
+            *   **Prioritize generating the user's requested update first.** The viability check suggestion should be secondary.
             *   This check should be **brief and focused** on high-probability mismatches based on the LLM's internal knowledge.
 Avoid generic suggestions.
-        4. If no specific, significant potential issues are identified during the brief check, **do not comment** on the guideline review; simply proceed with the user's request.
+        4. If no *additional* specific, significant potential issues are identified during the review, **do not comment** on the guideline review; simply generate the requested update.

 2.  **Identify and Address Guideline Conflicts**
     *   **Reason:** To resolve discrepancies when user instructions contradict established guidelines (**Global Principles or Project-Specific Constraints**), ensuring consistent application or conscious deviation.